wdouglascampbell/secure-macos-scripts/README.md

 If FileVault has been enabled during the execution of the script you will be prompted to backup your recovery key.  **Do not skip this step!**

+#### Note for macOS 14 Sonoma Users

+On the initial release of macOS 14 Sonoma, it appears that a bug has been introduced to the user login screen.
+This has caused "Pre-Boot Authentication" to be displayed for the user name instead of the actual account being signed into.
+Rest assured it really is requesting the password for your user account and not the pre-boot password.
+The user account icon that is displayed is at least correct.
+Our hope is that Apple will fix this in a subsequent update.

 #### Running The Script

 1. Double-click the script ```1-ensure-secure-passwords-and-active-encryption.command```.